AMAGANSETT LIFE-SAVING AND COAST GUARD STATION

 Rogers Mansion, 17 Meeting House Lane, Southampton.
 Wednesday through Saturday, 11 a.m.-4 p.m., $5, free for members.
 631-283-2494, southamptonhistory.org

 There are 12 historic buildings on the Rogers Mansion site.
-Other holdings include the Pelletreau Silver Shop on Main Street and the 1660 Thomas Halsey Homestead. • “100 Years of Photographs From Morris Studio: 1892-1992,” through Aug.
-3 at the Rogers Mansion. • Ghost Investigations held monthly, $30.
+Other holdings include the Pelletreau Silver Shop on Main Street and the 1660 Thomas Halsey Homestead.
+“High Style in the Gilded Age: Southampton 1870-1930,” through Aug.
+8, 2020. • Spooky Spirits in the Rogers Mansion, through Nov.
+2, with Halloween-inspired installations throughout the building. • Ghost Investigations held monthly, $30, call for times.